codeigniter4/CodeIgniter4/user_guide_src/source/libraries/cors.rst

 .. literalinclude:: cors/003.php

-The CORS filter handles all preflight requests, so the configured controllers are not normally called.
+The CORS filter handles all Preflight Requests, so the closure controller for the OPTIONS routes is not normally called.

 Checking Routes and Filters
 ===========================